 Liverpool, Nova Scotia is under two hours by car from Halifax on Nova Scotia’s south shore at the mouth of the Mersey River.
 The town of about 2,600 people has a long history of privateering and rum running but today its better known for its beautiful natural landscapes and culture.
 This is the home of country music star Hank Snow who helped discover Elvis.
 That Elvis.
-You’ll find lots to do in and near Liverpool including visits to white sand beaches, trips to see several lighthouses, and hikes in both local parks and nearby Kejimkujik National Park Seaside.
+You’ll find plenty of things to do in Liverpool and the surrounding area including visits to white sand beaches, trips to see several lighthouses, and hikes in both local parks and nearby Kejimkujik National Park Seaside.
 History lovers can do a deep dive into the past via several museums while those of you who love theatre and music plan can plan to visit when there’s a performance or attend one of its international festivals.

-Below you’ll find a guide to Liverpool, Nova Scotia based on what I discovered over three full days in the area.
+Below you’ll find a guide of things to do in Liverpool, Nova Scotia based on what I discovered over three full days in the area.
 One of the hidden gems is Cosby’s Garden Centre.
 Don’t leave Liverpool without visiting.
 I’ve included some places to eat and stay as well.
 I think you’ll find like me that it’s worth including a trip to Liverpool when you visit Nova Scotia.
-You can also watch my Instagram reel to get a feel for the area.
+You can also watch my Instagram reel to get a feel for the Liverpool area.

-Summary of things to do in the Liverpool area of Nova Scotia
+Summary of things to do in Liverpool, Nova Scotia

-Location map of things to see and do in and near Liverpool, Queens County
+Location map of things to do in Liverpool Nova Scotia (and nearby)

 Fifty-four acre Pine Grove Park, in Milton, just outside of Liverpool, is an ideal place to go year-round for a nature fix and easy hike on roughly 3 km of looped hiking trails.
 There are beautiful stands of pine trees, and a colourful understory in June when azaleas, magnolias, and rhododendrons bloom.
 October is also a lovely time to visit when the fall colours put on a display.